 - Zinc supports the immune system and blood system.

 Besides the micronutrients listed above, there are others such as vitamin B4 and B8.
 Many of these vitamins and minerals have additional functions to the ones listed.
 For more detailed information on each micronutrient, have a look at their dedicated pages.
 5 6 7

 Why are micronutrients important?

-Micronutrients like vitamin B6, C, and E, as well as magnesium and zinc support our immune system.
+Micronutrients like vitamins B6, C, and E, as well as magnesium and zinc support our immune system.
 They help support the skin barrier and cell membranes, making it more difficult for viruses and bacteria to enter cells.
 They also support infection-fighting processes in the body, for example by aiding antimicrobial proteins and neutrophils, which are a type of white blood cells that neutralize harmful microorganisms.
+10 11

 What symptoms can a deficiency of micronutrients cause?